 Update: It has been five years since we organized this closet and there were some updates in the last year that I wanted to share with you.
-While a lot of the shelving, bags, and stuff are available to use, we have updated several things that made the tool closet much more user-friendly.
-While reading this, I left the original content and then added the updates at the end to see what we had modified and improved.
-I hope this helps you get inspired to take action and organize tools.
+While a lot of the shelving (Affiliate Link), bags, and stuff are available to use, we have updated several things that made the tool closet much more user-friendly.
+While reading this, I left the original content and added the updates at the end to see what we had modified and improved.
+I hope this helps you get inspired to take action and organize tools (Affiliate Link).
 Note: There are affiliate links in this post.
 I will receive a small referral fee if you click through and purchase on Amazon.

 We have a pretty well-organized tool closet.
-It holds all of our tools, a desk for assembly, floor standing shelves to keep our paint cans and heavier supplies; however, the one thing we are lacking is the floor space to move around.
+It holds all of our tools (Affiliate Link), a desk for assembly, floor standing shelves (Affiliate Link) to keep our paint cans and heavier supplies; however, the one thing we are lacking is the floor space to move around.
 The door is only 24 inches wide, and if there are hooks on the wall near the door, we have to walk sideways into the tool closet, like a crab, really, like a crab to make sure we do not scratch ourselves on the wall.
 Annoying!
 Below I detail how we improved our tool closet organization.

 Easy DIY Tool Closet Organization You Can Do Right Now

-So, we decided to mount shelving on the wall in the closet.
-We repurposed these shelves from a makeshift pantry we had years before.
-It's a little hard to see, but we attached wire shelves to the mounted wire shelves to add more storage space.
-We made sure the tracks were on studs as well.
+So, we decided to mount shelving (Affiliate Link) on the wall in the closet.
+We repurposed these shelves (Affiliate Link) from a makeshift pantry (Affiliate Link) we had years before.
+It's a little hard to see, but we attached wire shelves (Affiliate Link) to the mounted wire shelves (Affiliate Link) to add more storage space.
+We also made sure the tracks were on studs.

-We labeled the cable pull out bins and tools bags.
-For the dark bags, we used a permanent silver marker so we could see the label.
+We labeled the cable pull-out bins and tool bags.
+For the dark bags, we used a permanent silver marker to make the label (Affiliate Link) visible.

-We put the least used tools and their corresponding bags farther up the wall.
+We put the least used tools (Affiliate Link) and their corresponding bags farther up the wall.

-Now, we can fit a chair in the tool closet!
+Now, we can fit a chair (Affiliate Link) in the tool closet!
 Wonderful, right?

 UPDATE: Wow, this has completely changed!
 My husband now uses his desk in his office.
-And, we moved the wooden shelving into the desk place (you can see a little of the Ikea shelving unit on the left of the above image).
+And, we moved the wooden shelving (Affiliate Link) into the desk place (you can see a little of the Ikea shelving (Affiliate Link) unit on the left of the above image).

-By making these change, we can move around in the room, and we have a surface to work too.
+By making these changes, we can move around the room and have a surface to work on.
 Brilliant!
-AND, we don't have to walk like a crab. =) How do you organize your tool space?
+And we don't have to walk like a crab. =) How do you organize your tool space?
 Please leave a message below.

 OK, now for more updates in our tool closet!